akauppi/GroundLevel-firebase-es/README.md

 - `firebase login`
 - `firebase use --add` to activate the project for this working directory

-See [DEVS/Setting up Firebase project](DEVS/Setting%20up%%20Firebase%20project.md) for more details.
+See [DEVS/Setting up the Firebase project](DEVS/Setting%20up%%20the%20Firebase%20project.md) for more details.

 <!-- disabled
 >Note: `firebase use` when there's a cloned template like this; to create one you'd use `firebase init`.